kailtynnewsad/Resume/README.md

 **Final Project**:

 The purpose of this project was to create a database for a made up company.
 The project had to include a data dictionary, relational schema, and tables created by the SQL Data Modeler.
 I had to code in SQL to create tables, insert tables, and write queries.
-The projects folder includes SQL code, a PowerPoint Presentation about of the project, and a PDF that includes scheme/other content.
+The projects folder includes SQL code, a PowerPoint Presentation about the project, and a PDF that includes scheme/other content.